rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 ## Blocking calls

-There is a number of blocking calls in the API docuemtation, thense are tagged with the `@execution blocks/blocking` token in the documentation.
+The blocking calls documented in the API documetation, they are tagged with the `@execution blocks/blocking` token in the documentation.

 ## Internal Error Handling

-All the APIs define a list return codes, each API must be capable of returning all of the codes defined, the `HTS` if possible will create cases for the error codes to be exercised.
+All the APIs define a list return codes, each API must be capable of returning all of the codes defined, the `HTS` if possible, will create cases for the error codes to be exercised.

 HAL is responsible to handle system errors (e.g., failure of memory allocation, array boundary out of memory, return code check), and returning